Inference in Auctions with Many Bidders Using Transaction Prices: Second-price auctions

 We now turn our attention to the case in which the alternative hypothesis in \eqref{eq:HT0} is composite.
 Following the ideas used in Section \ref{sec:HypSimple}, we consider the feasible version of the efficient test in the limiting problem.
 Unfortunately, the limiting problem does not lend itself to the usual tools to develop uniformly most powerful tests.\footnote{In particular, the likelihood ratio statistic is not monotonic, rendering the results in \citet[Section 3.4]{Lehman/Romano:2005} inapplicable.} For this reason, we consider tests that maximize the weighted average power criterion (WAP), following the approach of \cite{wald:1943,andrews/ploberger:1994}.
 To this end, let $W$ denote a user-defined weight function on $\Xi _{1}$, which the researcher chooses to reflect the importance attached to the various alternative hypotheses.
 The weighting function $W$ effectively transforms the composite alternative into a simple one, allowing us to focus on the weighted average power:

-As in the previous section, we use the asymptotic behavior to guide the construction of our hypothesis test.
+As in Section \ref{sec:HypSimple}, we use the asymptotic behavior to guide the construction of our hypothesis test.
 The likelihood ratio test in the limiting problem applied to its data $\mathbf{\tilde{P}}$ is given by

 where the critical value is

 and $\mathbf{\tilde{Z}}_{0}$ is distributed according to $f_{\mathbf{\tilde{Z}}|\xi _{0}}$.
 By standard asymptotic arguments, we can establish that \eqref{eq:compTest} is asymptotically valid and level $\alpha $, i.e.,